Massage Therapy

 Yes, massage is appropriate for individuals of all ages, including infants, children, and the elderly; however, there are some conditions for which massage therapy is not appropriate.
 A qualified Massage Therapist (RMT or MT) is trained to recognize these cases.

-No. Your comfort as a client is of the utmost importance, whether that is in the context of the clothing you wear or the treatment you receive.
-The practitioner can provide treatment whether you elect to remove any, some, or all of your clothing.
-All practitioners are trained in proper draping procedures to ensure that your privacy is respected at all times during treatment.
-Additionally, Traditional Thai Massage is offered fully clothed, on mats.
+No. Your comfort is of the utmost importance, whether that is in the context of the clothing you wear or the treatment you receive.
+The practitioner can provide treatment whether you elect to remove none, some, or most of your clothing.
+All practitioners are trained in proper draping procedures to ensure that your privacy is respected and maintained at all times – before, during and after treatment.

-Your comfort and ability to relax is paramount to receiving effective treatment.
-Your consent is sought before treatment is provided.
-If you are uncomfortable, your practitioner wants you to let them know immediately, whether that discomfort involves the treatment approach, or any pain you may experience during the session.
-Be sure to discuss any chronic or acute injuries you may have with your practitioner prior to the session..
+Your feedback during the session is paramount to receiving safe and effective treatment.
+Your consent is sought before treatment.
+If you are uncomfortable at any time during the treatment, let your practitoiner know.
+Whether that discomfort involves the treatment approach or any pain you may experience during the session, your therapist values your feedback during and after the session.
+Be sure to discuss any chronic or acute injuries you may have prior to the treatment.

-As with many types of treatment, there are times when Massage Therapy can cause slight to moderate discomfort, but, if tolerable, this is not harmful.
-A comfort scale can be established and the therapist will always work within your level of preference to achieve your treatment goals.
+As with many types of treatment, there are times when Massage Therapy can cause slight to moderate discomfort.
+If tolerable, this is not harmful, and can actually be beneficial in speeding the healing process, depending on the stage and severity of the injury.
+A comfort scale can be established and the therapist will always work within your level of preference while working towards your treatment goals.

-Sometimes one treatment is enough for symptom relief.
-However, massage is most beneficial when used over time.
-In reviewing your health information and discussing your health goals, yourself and your practitioner can establish a plan for your massage visit or visits which fits your unique situation.
-Your practitioner is most interested in helping meet your health goals, whether that be in recovery or health maintenance..
+One treatment can often be enough for symptom relief.
+Massage is also beneficial for injury and stress prevention as well as treatment.
+In reviewing your health information and discussing your health goals, yourself and your practitioner can establish a plan for care which fits your unique situation.
+Your practitioner is your professional partner in helping meet your health goals, whether that be in recovery or for health maintenance..

 Before receiving treatment, you will complete a confidential health history form as part of your assessment.
-It is important that the practitioner knows if you have any medical conditions or are taking any medications.
+It is important that this is completed accurately, so the practitioner knows if you have any medical conditions or are taking any medications that may cause them to modify their apporach to be sure to provide safe and effective treatment.
 They will listen to your concerns and assess any symptoms you may have before administering treatment.

 Traditional Thai Massage

-Traditional Thai Massage is an extraordinary method of aligning the energies of the body, originating from the time of the Buddha.
-Nuad Phan Boran as is it called in Thailand, correctly translates only as Ancient Massage or Traditional Massage.
-More widely known today as Thai Massage, is seen as a practical application of the Buddhist principle of ‘Metta’ or loving kindness, forming the cornerstone of a quietly effective healing of body, mind and soul.
+Traditional Thai Massage is an extraordinary tool for biomechanical alignment and energetic coherence, originating from the time of the Buddha.
+Nuad Phan Boran as is it called in Thailand, correctly translates as Ancient Massage or Traditional Massage.
+More widely known today as Thai Massage, it is seen as a practical application of the Buddhist principle of ‘Metta’ or loving kindness, forming the cornerstone of a quietly effective healing approach for body, mind and soul.

-Elements of Yoga and Ayurveda from India are combined with universal energy healing principles to balance the flow of energy throughout the body.
-It is performed with the client comfortably clothed on a special Thai mat.
-Sessions usually last for at least one hour.
+Elements of Yoga and Ayurveda from India are combined with ancient healing principles to balance the flow of Chi energy through the body and mind.
+It is performed on comfortable mats or a massage table while the client is fully clothed.
+Sessions usually last for at least one hour, and can be as long as 2 or 3 hours.

-Thai Massage consists of a series of interactive, flowing movements, stretches and rhythmic massage, along the body’s energy lines and pressure points.
-This experience is often deeply meditative, and can result in a profound release of mental and physical stress.
+Thai Massage consists of a series of interactive, flowing movements, stretches and rhythmic massage points along the body’s energy lines.
+The experience is often deeply meditative, and can be a profound and expansive experience.

 Benefits of Thai Massage

-- Helps detoxify the body and boosts immune system function.
+- Helps detoxify the body and boost immune system function.

 - Relaxes sore muscles and joints.